Boaz winter night shelter

 to confirm whether there is a space available tonight.

-The Boaz Night Shelter runs from October until the end of April each year.
-The Boaz Night Shelter is run by teams of volunteers across Manchester, supported by a part time Boaz Night Shelter coordinator.
+The Boaz Trust is a charity working to support destitute asylum seekers and refugees.
+The Boaz night shelter is open from October to April each year and is run by teams of volunteers across Manchester, supported by a part time night shelter coordinator.

-The Boaz Night Shelters offer basic accommodation for the following groups of people:
+The Boaz night shelter offers basic accommodation for the following groups of people:

-- Women and men who have claimed asylum but have had their cases refused and are now homeless
+- men who have claimed asylum but have had their cases refused and are now homeless

-- Women and men who have claimed asylum and applied for asylum support but are currently homeless for example because of an administrative delay or error
+- men who have claimed asylum and applied for asylum support but are currently homeless for example because of an administrative delay or error

-- Women and men who have been granted refugee status but are temporarily homeless (for example after NASS has ended)
+- men who have been granted refugee status but are homeless (for example after NASS has ended)

 An early evening reception service for men is open every evening from 6pm-8pm at The Friends Meeting House, 6 Mount Street, Manchester, M2 5NS.

-These venues are both only for those individuals who have a confirmed place in the Boaz Night Shelter for that specific night.
+This reception service is only for those individuals who have a confirmed place in the Boaz night shelter for that specific night.

 Transport to the overnight venues

-Transport to the overnight venues will be provided for men and women who have a confirmed place in the Boaz Night Shelter from Monday to Sunday.
-If they are not at the Reception Venue at the specified time, they will lose their place.
+Transport to the overnight venues will only be provided for men who have a confirmed place in the Boaz night shelter.
+If they are not at the reception venue at the specified time, they will lose their place.

-- There are a fixed number of bed spaces available each night in a large, shared room in a church building (12 for men, 8 for women initially as this is a brand new project).
+- There are a 12 bed spaces available each night in a large, shared room in a church building

 - Beds consist of camp beds or sleeping mats, sleeping bags and pillows